What Is Operational Efficiency? Examples & Strategies

 Key Takeaways

-• The main operating strategies include setting goals and tracking key performance indicators, supporting collaboration and transparency, and utilizing PSA software for automation, time management, and more.
+- The main operating strategies include setting goals and tracking key performance indicators, supporting collaboration and transparency, and utilizing PSA tools for automation, time management, and more.

 What Is Operational Efficiency?